snassar/garden/docs/reference/module-types/kubernetes.md

 [localMode](#localmode) > containerName

-The k8s name of the remote container (optional).
+The k8s name of the target remote container.

 | Type     | Required |
 | -------- | -------- |